Catch Walleye, Northern Pike, Bass, Whitefish, Perch, Speckled Trout and more!

 Loch Island Lodge and Camp Lochalsh, located on the shores of Wabatongushi Lake in Ontario Canada, offer some of the best Walleye and Northern Pike fishing to be found.

-In addition to Wabatongushi Lake, we offer over 10 different portage lakes and streams for additional Walleye, Northern Pike, Whitefish, Perch, Speckled Trout / Brook Trout, and Smallmouth Bass fishing.
+In addition to Wabatongushi Lake, we offer over 10 different portage lakes and streams for additional walleye, northern pike, whitefish, perch, speckled trout / brook trout, and smallmouth bass fishing.
 These lakes and streams are all easily accessible via portage, and all have either aluminum boats with motors or canoes to fish from.

 (Walleye Page LINK – hidden – don’t erase)

-Trophy Walleye – Great Ontario Fishing
+Trophy Walleye

-The Walleye here average 1.5-2 pounds, which is the the best eating size there is.
+The walleye here average 1.5-2 pounds, which is the the best eating size there is.
 However, it’s not uncommon for our guests to catch the big ones.

 Our clean, northern Ontario water not only adds to the flavor but also eases the mind with its absence of harmful contaminants.
 Fish fillets from Wabatongushi Lake are as clean and fresh as they can be!
+We recommend releasing walleye over 20″ as the younger, smaller walleye have the best taste.

 (Nothern Pike Page LINK – hidden – don’t erase)

-Trophy Northern Pike Fishing
+Trophy Northern Pike

 Whitefish